microsoft/vscode-remote-try-sqlserver/README.md

     - Once logged-in, execute `./infrastructure/createAzureSQLServer.sh`
     - Copy the connection string, this will be necessary in the next step.

     This script will create an Azure SQL logical server, an Azure SQL Database, and will create a firewall rule opening the traffic to the whole Internet. **You should not use this script for production scenarios**.

-Also, remember to execute the Cleanup step below to avoid excessive billing.
+    >Remember to execute the Cleanup step below to avoid excessive billing.

 2. **Prepare database project and deploy it to Azure**